-Can the new US-led maritime force stop Houthi attacks during Gaza war?
+Can the US-led maritime force stop Yemen’s Houthi attacks during Gaza war?

 How will the task force provide protection to ships?

 Some of the member nations of the task force have warships in the Red Sea.
-Two US navy destroyers, the USS Carney and USS Mason, are sailing through the Bab al-Mandab Strait.
+Two US navy destroyers, the USS Carney and USS Mason, are sailing through the Bab al-Mandeb Strait.

 The idea is for the warships to serve as a deterrent to Houthi attacks and to stop them when possible.